College Signing Day

 - Include all grades in attendance to build excitement about going to college

-- Involve the school band, cheerleaders, and other groups to make it a true celebration
+- Involve the school band, cheerleaders, clubs and other groups to make it a true celebration

 - Invite all faculty, staff, and district office personnel to attend